How many tools a small guesthouse actually needs

 Rough cost of the minimum stack

-The five core pieces plus communications automation, well negotiated, add up to between 250 and 500 euros a month in a hostel of this size.
+The five core pieces plus communications automation, well negotiated, add up to between 250 and 500 euros a month in a guesthouse of this size.
 The figure looks scary at first glance.
 Compared to the cost of not having it (overbookings, lost hours, extra OTA commissions due to lack of a direct channel, regulatory risk from manual compliance), it is usually one of the most profitable expenses of the year.